ecorey/AI-Foundations-Bootcamp/Week1/NeuralNetworks.md

         f(x)=tanh⁡(x)=21+e−2x−1f(x)=tanh(x)=1+e−2x2​−1

 **Output Layer:** This gives the final decision or prediction of the neural network.
-In your case, it could output a value between 0 and 1, where values close to 0 indicate "blue" and values close to 1 indicate "red".
+For example, it could output a value between 0 and 1, where values close to 0 indicate "blue" and values close to 1 indicate "red".

 # Example Graphs with the Activation Functions